yp583/CSC600/README.md

 ### Feature Engineering
 ---
 Feature engineering is a technique where data/computer scientists construct new data from other data to allow machine learning models to make better predictions.
-For example, we can calculate a 5 day SMA based off the price of the last 5 days.
-This is a new feature that our model can be trained off of and that provides new information despite being based off of the same original data being fed into model.
+For example, we can create a new feature like a 5 day SMA by averageing the price of the last 5 days.
+This is a new feature that our model can be trained off of and that provides new information or context for our model despite being based off of the same original data.

 For this project, the new features that are engineered are as follows: